kumahq/kuma-website/app/_src/networking/meshservice.md

 ### Steps

-1. Decide whether you want to set `enabled: Everywhere` or whether you enable `MeshService` consumer by consumer with `enabled: ReachableBackends`.
+1. Decide whether you want to set `mode: Everywhere` or whether you enable `MeshService` consumer by consumer with `mode: ReachableBackends`.
 1. For every usage of a `kuma.io/service`, decide how it should be consumed:
 - as `MeshService`: only ever from one single zone
   - these are created automatically